 An essential trace mineral, zinc is found in every tissue in the body and plays a role in over 300 metabolic reactions.
-Vital for countless functions, this extremely powerful antioxidant is especially helpful for supporting immune functioning, reducing inflammation, repairing DNA, preventing disease, balancing hormones, stabilizing blood sugar levels, preventing diabetes, treating ADHD, elevating mood, improving memory, increasing strength, eliminating acne, speeding wound healing, and preventing many different types of cancer (prostate, breast, ovarian, skin, and lung).
-It’s absolutely crucial for male and female reproductive health.
+Vital for countless functions, this extremely powerful antioxidant is especially helpful for supporting immune functioning, reducing inflammation, repairing DNA, preventing disease, balancing hormones, stabilizing blood sugar, preventing diabetes, elevating mood, improving memory, increasing strength, eliminating acne, speeding wound healing, supporting reproductive health, and preventing many different types of cancer (prostate, breast, ovarian, skin, and lung).

 As you can see, it’s imperative to get adequate zinc to improve ALL areas of your health.

 - Impaired sense of taste or smell leading to cravings for sweet and/or salty foods.

 - Weakened immune system that leads to frequent colds and infections, acne, and slow wound healing.